ranjanmannige/ubuntu_on_2024_asus_oled_13/README.md

     > sudo systemctl start ssh.service
     ```
     *Troubleshooting:* if “ssh.service” is not found, then try  `> systemctl -l --type service --all|grep ssh` to identify the ssh server’s .service name.

+### Using the SCP server
+1. Test the ssh server from the client (old laptop) side by creating a dummy file and and sending it over
+    ```sh
+    > touch dummy_file.txt
+    > ssh dummy_file.txt user@192.X.X.X:/home/user/
+    ```
+    If it works, you should see the file on your new laptop.
+1. If the previous test works, use rsync to finally send in all directories that you care to transfer (here, we are to transfer the user’s Documents directory:
+    ```sh
+    > rsync -au /home/user/Documents user@192.168.XX.XX:/home/user/
+    ```